ado2102/academic-kickstart/content/authors/adam/_index.md

 - Visitors
 ---

+Adam Orford is thrilled to be an incoming assistant professor at the University of Georgia School of Law.
+He will be teaching courses on environmental law, climate change law, and renewable energy law and policy.
+More info to come soon!

-Adam Orford is a Ph.D. candidate at U.C.
+Until May 2021, Adam will be fisnishing his Ph.D. at U.C.
 Berkeley's Energy & Resources Group (ERG).
-He is currently focused on understanding the early interaction between conservative and  environmental politics in the United States, including especially with respect to legislative developments during the 1940s, 1950s, and early 1960s.
+He is currently focused on understanding the early interaction between conservative and  environmental politics in the United States.
 His dissertation is titled *The Creation of Enemies: Investigating Conservative Environmental Polarization, 1945-1981*.
 His work blends law, policy, political and social theory, and history.

-As an attorney prior to returning to academia, Adam represented public and private clients in complex environmental civil litigation and regulatory matters; conducted both trial and appellate litigation in federal and state courts across the country; and assisted with the environmental review and compliance aspects of numerous corporate transactions.
+As an attorney prior to returning to academia, Adam spent 10 years as an environmental litigator.
+He represented public and private clients in complex environmental civil litigation and regulatory matters; conducted both trial and appellate litigation in federal and state courts across the country; and assisted with the environmental review and compliance aspects of numerous corporate transactions.
 In law school, he served as the Editor-in-Chief of the Columbia Journal of Environmental Law.